 Before temporary dismissal, contact with the parents through meetings / phone conversations will take place, involving the child’s main teacher and the director.
 In the interest of the child, a position will be held for a two week period if the child is asked to withdraw due to wetting.
 If after this period of time the child is still not fully ready to return they will be placed on priority standing on our waiting list.

 Each child’s birthday is a special occasion.
 Keep your child’s birthday celebration simple.
 Please do not bring pinata’s, goody bags or toys.
 Birthday boys and girls are given a special birthday crown and their class will help them celebrate by singing “Happy Birthday”.
 Parents are welcome to bring a snack to share with the class.
 Snack suggestions that are acceptable; fruit, cookies, cereal bars, yogurt, ice cream cups, rice krispie treats.
-We prefer that you send items that can be handled easily by the children with minimum mess.
+We prefer you send items that can be handled easily by the children with minimum mess.
 Cake and cupcakes are not allowed.
 Talk to your child’s teacher for more suggestions on what to bring and for how many students.

 Snacks and Lunch